Female Travel Tips for Visiting Central Australia

 As soon as you go out of town or a resort (like Uluru), you don’t have reception.
-Usually, the roadhouses have reception towers and you can use your mobile Internet and make calls there.
+Usually, the roadhouses have reception towers and you can use your mobile Internet for texts and make calls there.
 Most often than not, you don’t have a mobile connection when in national parks as well.
-Because of this, Outback Australians use radio stations to connect if they travel in a group or two or more cars.
+Because of this, Outback Australians use UHF radio stations to connect if they travel in a group or two or more cars.

 Dehydration – The Biggest Danger in Central Australia